PureAmaya/scholar_navis/readme-en_US.md

 ### Pre-announcement

 This software is developed based on gpt_academic (3.83) and is considered a derivative work.
-It is compliant with the GNU General Public License v3.0.
+It is compliant with the GNU Affero General Public License v3.0.
 For detailed information on usage and modifications, please click [here](crazy_functions/scholar_navis/doc/en-US/third-party-lisence.md)

 ### Brief Introduction